akyoto/q/docs/readme.md

 ## Installation

 > [!WARNING]
-> `q` is under heavy development and not ready for production yet.
+> Q is under heavy development and not ready for production yet.
 >
 > Please read [this](https://lobste.rs/s/t7osqo/q_programming_language).
 >